Zazsona/MFRC522-Amiibo-Tools/README.md

 | 3.3V | 1     | 3V3        |

 ## Usage
-Import the class by importing MFRC522 in the top of your script.
+Import the class by importing MFRC522 or MFRC522Amiibo in the top of your script.
 For more info see the examples.

 ## License
 This code and examples are licensed under the GNU Lesser General Public License 3.0.